 - 1. On the World Wide Web Go to: www.ihsa.org - 2.
 Click on Schools & Officials Center login - 3.
 Enter your schools User ID number (5 digits, a letter followed by 4 numbers) - 4.
 Enter your Athletic Director, Official Representative or Tournament Manager password.
-These are the only passwords that will allow the link to appear.
-A coaches password will not give access unless you add them as the "Tournament Manager" in the IHSA Schools Center under their job responsibilities/coaching profile. - 5.
-Click on the respective Winner Report link - 6.
+These are the only passwords that will allow tournament specific links to appear.
+A coaches password will not give them access, unless you add them as the "Tournament Manager" in the IHSA Schools Center under their job responsibilities/coaching profile. - Click on any of the Tournament Management links to complete manager tasks. - 6.
 Complete the online form as prompted by the directions on the web page. - 7.
-Email a set of complete results to rmcgraw@ihsa.org. and upload your results to the IHSA website (the last function of the winner report).
+Email a set of complete results to kgarber@ihsa.org. and upload your results to the IHSA website (the last function of the winner report).